ws770324/ws770324.github.io/index.md

 ### Comparing the Probability of Credit Card Approval between AIC-based Model Selection and Ridge Penalty

 ### [Analysis and Prediction of the Tendency of Stock](https://github.com/ws770324/logist_stock)
-Years ago I　invested stocks using some strategies I learned from books and some instructors but these strategies did not help me to reach my goal.
+Years ago I invested stocks market using the strategies I learned from books and some instructors but unfortunately these strategies did not help me to reach my goal.
 Therefore, I choose the stock data from 2015 to 2019 and used hierarchical clustering, PCA, and logistic regression to contruct a predictive model to examine these strategies.

 ### Classification and Missing-data imputation by Machine Learning Methods